 We also decided we needed to treat ourselves to fish & chips for lunch – after all, Oban is renowned for having some of the best fish & chips in Scotland!
 After perusing the posh options like Euesk (we’ll have to eat there at some point, EVERYBODY seems to recommend it), we decided to go for a good old-fashioned chippy, simply called the Oban Fish & Chip Shop.

 For all intents and purposes, I did like Oban.
-Every experience with cafes, food and shops was great.
+Every experience we had with cafes, food and shops was great.
 I met a cat.
 It was very photogenic (the cat and the town).
-But I do feel like it would be better as a summer destination, and we’d like to go back to give it a little more justice.
+But I do feel like it would be better as a summer destination, and we’d like to go back to give it a little more justice when there’s more going on.

 Plus it’s the only place in Scotland that I’ve ever seen a Bank Of Scotland in Gaelic!

-In the evening, after a couple of hours playing chess in the lounge of the hotel with some drinks, we headed down to Tarbert, the closest town to the hotel.
-Obviously it was dark, but it seemed like a cute village, and we stopped for food in Cafe Ca’Dora, which turned out to be a great choice!
-Plus we sat at a table next to a map of somewhere in Scotland, and as I glanced at it, I realised it was South Ronaldsay – the island I grew up on in Orkney!!
+In the evening, after a couple of hours playing chess* in the lounge of the hotel with some drinks, we headed down to Tarbert, the closest town to the hotel.
+Obviously it was dark by this point, but it seemed like a cute village, and we stopped for food in Cafe Ca’Dora, which turned out to be a great choice!
+Plus we sat at a table next to a map of somewhere in Scotland, and as I glanced at it, I realised it was South Ronaldsay – the tiny island I grew up on in Orkney!!
 What are the chances of that?!

 In the morning, it was time to say goodbye to Stonefield Castle.